 Don’t just start your next dinner with a moment of silence, spend the entire meal eating in silence.
 According to eating behavior research, silence could change how your body reacts to the food you eat.
 It appears to heighten other bodily sensations which might possibly change how your body experiences food and your relationship with it.
 Eating in silence can make you eat less and even make your food taste different.

 #3 Read A Book Out Loud And Slowly

 Reading out loud uses other parts of our brain circuits than the ones we use when we read silently in our heads.
 Art Markman, Ph.D. wrote in Psychology Today about the “production effect,” which explains exactly why reading out loud causes us to remember better.

 Sure we kind of already shower with our eyes closed to begin with, but apparently showering the entire time with your eyes closed is good for your brain.
 It helps your will hands recognize varied textures of your body which you don’t normally see this sends messages back to your brain.
 Use your morning shower to retrain your brain by using just your tactile.
 Just remember to be careful or stop if you feel like you’re losing your sense of balance.

 #1 Turn Objects On Your Desk Upside Down

 if you feel like you’ve been losing focus at your job lately, there’s actually a fun way to refocus your work brain.
-Dr. Stephen Brewer at the Canyon Ranch in Tucson, Arizona, suggests that office works engage their brains by turning things upside down on your desk at work.
+Dr. Stephen Brewer at the Canyon Ranch in Tucson, Arizona, suggests that office workers engage their brains by turning things upside down on your desk at work.
 Dr. Brewer says the instant your turn things are upside down, you brain will go into “alert mode” and help you start to recognize other small details during the day.